toqsukr/Parser_MLTA/README.md

 # Parser_MLTA

-Software implementation of the parser for the course Mmathematical Logic and Theory of Algorithms ETU.
+Software implementation of the parser for the course Mathematical Logic and Theory of Algorithms ETU.

 ## Recommended IDE Setup